wp-plugins/xrandomizer/readme.txt

 == Description ==

 XRandomizer displays content in random order.
-Content can be HTML or MarkDown markup, PHP or JS code, even plain text.
+Content can be Banners or images, HTML or MarkDown markup, PHP or JS code, even plain text.

 Admin interface is as simple as possible and you'll get used to it in a couple of minutes.